mcdeoliveira/md2nb/sample.md

 \end{bmatrix}
 $$

-That's it for now a!
+That's it for now "here and there and everywhere"!